HJReachability/safety_rl/doc/evaluation.md

 defender action sequences (exhaustive way)
 * save `valDict{$sampleType}{$idx}.npy` under `modelPath/data/{$sampleType}`
 * It takes 30 minutes - 90 minutes to finish one exhaustive search.
-By submiting an array job, 32 jobs in parallel at most, it takes about __ 8 hours to finish.
+By submiting an array job, 32 jobs in parallel at most, it takes about 9 hours and 40 minutes to finish.

 ### python3 colValResult.py -t `sampleType` -mf `modelPath`
 * collect validation results from all files under `modelPath/data/{$sampleType}`